All Episodes

 So that is a big issue.

-Now one of the things that I brought up yesterday is that the Clintons decided this week they were going to go after Trump University.
+Now, one of the things that I brought up yesterday is that the Clintons decided this week they were going to go after Trump University.

-That is the world's largest for profit university network.
+That is the world's largest for-profit university network.

-And that while Hillary was Secretary of State, they were also included uh as a guest, one of the leading people in this this company, to be at a dinner hosted by the U.S. State Department.
+And that while Hillary was Secretary of State, they were also included as a guest, one of the leading people in this company, to be at a dinner hosted by the U.S. State Department.

 Nobody talked about the conflict of interest there.

-On top of that, you've got people in Rio de Janeiro, among other countries that are complaining and leading probes into this laureate college, and they have quote turned education into a commodity that focuses on profit, not knowledge, and many students feeling they got ripped off.
+On top of that, you've got people in Rio de Janeiro, among other countries, that are complaining and leading probes into this Laureate College.

 Sound familiar?

-Probably not because the mainstream media ignored it.
+Probably not, because the mainstream media ignored it.

 Well, thanks so much, Sean.

-And and you're exactly right.
+And you're exactly right.

-Well, the estimates are between forty and fifty million dollars.
+Well, the estimates are between $40 and $50 million.

 Correct.